RedHatInsights/insights_connexion/README.md

 This is the Swagger spec for the REST API.
 It will be used by [Connexion](https://github.com/zalando/connexion/) to automatically serve and validate the routes.

-**test/test.py**
+**test.py**

 This is where you will define your tests.
-The following is an example of how to use this package's OATTS test runner
+The following is an example of how to use this package's OATTS test runner.
+It includes a custom seed() function to seed the database before the OATTS suite is executed.

 ```
+from db.models import Tag
+import factory
+from insights_connexion.db import base
 import insights_connexion.test.oatts as oatts

+def seed():
+    class TagFactory(factory.alchemy.SQLAlchemyModelFactory):
+        class Meta:
+            model = Tag
+            sqlalchemy_session = base.session
+            sqlalchemy_session_persistence = 'commit'

+        id = 'default'

+    TagFactory()

+oatts.seed = seed
 oatts.test()
 ```

-**test/values.json**
+**oatts.values.json**

 This is passed to oatts --customValuesFile.
 See [oatts](https://github.com/google/oatts) for details.